Ulcerative colitis (UC) is a medical condition that causes inflammation and ulceration in the lining of the large intestine.

 ”

-★ ★ ★ ★ ★The entire staff were welcoming and made the visit quick and seamless.
-The office is clean and the staff even make a point in offering coffee or water while you wait.
+★ ★ ★ ★ ★The entire staff was welcoming and made the visit quick and seamless.
+The office is clean, and the staff even make a point in offering coffee or water while you wait.
 The doctor was very friendly and to the point.
 Highly recommend choosing this office.

 Symptoms of Ulcerative Colitis